 This was “the worst experience I’ve ever had,” said Ryan in a recent interview in his new restaurant, Rocky Bay Cafe, a bustling diner filled with locals.
 Ryan is grateful he was able to pursue his restaurant elsewhere, having the financial background and resources to recover from the experience.
 Others, he said, aren’t so lucky.

-Interviews with more than a dozen business owners surfaced complaints about treatment by Bennett and two other landlords — Lex Salie, located off-island, and Charles Thomas, located on-island — who each own multiple buildings in Friday Harbor.
-The three, alongside Verne Howard, combine to own most of the commercial real estate in the town.
-[Howard was spoken about positively by those interviewed regarding his care for his workers and establishments and received no complaints.]
+Interviews with more than a dozen business owners surfaced complaints about treatment by Bennett and two other landlords — Lex Salie, located off-island, and Charles Thomas, located on-island.
+[Ed.: Edited to clarify property management roles.
+June 8, 2023]

 Many small business owners described rent prices that couldn’t match the revenue generated in a town like Friday Harbor, which sees a boom in business in the summer and all but drains in the winter.
 In addition, many of these buildings are reportedly not up to code, which means high rent that doesn’t match the quality of the facilities.
 Like Ryan, other tenants spoke of encountering an unwillingness to resolve structural issues and a general attitude of “do it yourself, or get out.”